 The restrictions imposed by the condition and symptom management can affect relationships with friends and colleagues.
 They can also reduce the opportunities for, and your willingness to, socialise with others.

-Please download a copy of our Relationships and communication booklet which aims to address the process of adjustment you need to make in your relationship with yourself as well as the issues of communication about your condition with others.
+Our Relationships and communication booklet addresses the process of adjustment you need to make in your relationship with yourself, as well as the issues of communication about your condition with others.
 It aims to provide support strategies to help maintain old relationships and develop new ones, whilst living with a pituitary condition.
 Communicating about your diagnosis and how you need to manage your condition is dependent upon the degree of impact a pituitary condition inflicts.
 It also requires an understanding of the issues that your condition and its management might raise for others in your life.
 Key to this is helping you to manage the enforced changes and acceptance of the new you.